My Approach to Helping

 More Info About My Practice

 Dogs change our neurobiology too, just by having them in the room with us.
 Stella (a nine-pound Shih-Tzu) has been trained as a professional therapy dog.
 She is likely to greet you at the door with a wagging tail and is always in sessions.
 The impact she has can be notable.
-Although mostly, she stays in her chair, she will sometimes sense something in you and sit by your feet or look at you to pet her or play.
+Although mostly, she stays in her chair, she will sometimes sense something in you and sit by your feet or look at you to pet her.
 She changes the levels of tension, can be soothing, and is always there to hear and witness a difficult story or moment.
+Teddy (also a nine-pound Shih-Tzu) has now joined her.
+He is younger and more playful.
+Similar to Stella, he will typically sit quietly in the room, observe and respond.